 DO NOT ASK DO ASK Do you have any physical or mental disabilities?
 How would you perform the essential tasks of the job for which you have applied?
-Why are you using crutches, and how did you become injured?
-If hired, which tasks outlined in the job description that you reviewed would be more enjoyable and most difficult?
-How many times were you absent due to illness in the past two years?
-Describe your attendance record on your last job.
-Have you been treated for any of the following medical conditions?
-Describe any problems you would have reaching the top of a six-foot filing cabinet.
-Have you ever filed for or collected worker's compensation?
-What did your prior job duties consist of, and which ones were the most challenging?
+Why are you using crutches, and how did you If hired, which tasks outlined in the job description become injured? that you reviewed would be more enjoyable and most difficult?
+How many times were you absent due to illness in Describe your attendance record on your last job. the past two years?
+Have you been treated for any of the following Describe any problems you would have reaching medical conditions? the top of a six-foot filing cabinet.
+Have you ever filed for or collected worker's What did your prior job duties consist of, and compensation? which ones were the most challenging?